This post was most recently updated on January 12th, 2021

 Having a shopping list and sticking to it is touted as a way to save money by avoiding buying things you don’t need.

-However, once you have some cooking skills and you know what you can do with items, if you go in to the store with a list of what you need, plus some rough ideas of what meals you would like then you can look at what is on sale and construct a bit of a plan for meals while you are there.
+However, once you have some cooking skills and you know what you can do with items, if you go in to the store with a list of what you need, plus some rough ideas of what meals you would like then you can look at what is on sale and construct a bit of a meal plan for the week while you are there.

 This might take longer in the store.
 If you want to you can shop online and use Google to also find recipes that will use the items that you find on special.